everbearing strawberries growing in a hanging basket

 This year we will get to taste all four varieties of peaches on this tree for the first time!
 I still worry about the two weaker grafts, but for now I look forward to getting to compare the flavors of these low-chill peaches.
 What I find the most fascinating is being able to watch the staggering of ripening dates all in one tree.
 It’s like witnessing garden science up-close and personal.
 In spring, you can see ¼ of the tree flower first, and the flowering continues around the tree clockwise.
 Right now I can harvest a Flordaprince while seeing that the latest ripening variety (mid-pride) is still almost green and hard.
 It’s truly cool to watch this happening side-by-side!

 So what do you think?
 Would you try a multi-graft tree?
-For me personally, I think it taught me what does well here and what I like.
+For me personally, I think it taught me what does well here and what I like, but it’s too high maintenance.
 If I’m looking for a singular, high performing peach for another part of the garden I’d definitely plant a Flordaprince or Desert Gold.
 It’s been fun, and also I can’t complain.
 I’m harvesting homegrown, delicious food right in my front yard….it’s delightful regardless!

 Plant a California native shade garden